 1→ Write n for tuplets.

-2→ If needed, add a number that corresponds to a tuplet multiplier that should be written to the left of a colon, on the stave.
+2→ If needed, add a number that corresponds to a tuplet multiplier that should be printed to the left of a colon.
 Do not add a multiplier if the tuplet multiplier (along with a colon and a tuplet note value) should be invisible (the latest supplied tuplet multiplier within the current stave/part/measure will then be automatically assumed).

 For nested tuplets, simply add an apostrophe (’) after the command for each new tuplet.
 Example: /e n3q nq’ b 4m 4m 4m nq’ b 4m 4m 4m | creates two tuplets, with three beamed eight notes in each, marked :4, and then both those groups are included in a tuplet brace marked 3:4.